markNZed/processism-react-three/storyboard.md

 ## 5.5.
 Scene: Nonlinearity and Unpredictability
 ### 5.5.1.
 Objective
-To illustrate how nonlinear processes within systems can lead to unpredictable outcomes, demonstrating how small changes or actions can have disproportionately large effects, thereby highlighting the inherent unpredictability in processism.
+To illustrate how nonlinear processes within systems can lead to unpredictable outcomes, demonstrating how small changes or actions can have disproportionately large effects, thereby highlighting the inherent unpredictability in process philosophy.
 ### 5.5.2.
 Animation
 Two systems in parallel that evolve identically under identical inputs e.g .assembling and interacting from a stream of particles.
 Make a single change to that stream and see the effect being amplified.
 ### 5.5.3.
 Narration